JRRS1982/Bank_Tech_Test/PracticeTwo/README.md

 As a person with money,
 I want to protect it in a guarded account, so that I dont need to protect it myself.
+DONE.

 As a person with money,
 I want to add more to my account whenever I choose to do so, so that i can build a big nest egg for retirement one day.
+DONE.

 As a person with money,
 I want to be able to see what i have in my account, so that i can check that the bank hasn't stolen my money itself.
+DONE.

 As a person with money,
 I want to be able to withdral from the account i have saved into, so that i can spend my hard earnt money.
+DONE.

 As a person with money,
 I want to see the balance of my account after each transaction, so that i am aware of my current balance.
+DONE.

 As a person with money,
 I want to see a nice tidy table of the transactions, so that i am can look over all the transactions lazily.

+As a person with money,
+I want my statement to have a heading seperating the transactions, so that it is clear which transaction is which.
+DONE.

+As a person with money,
+I want the body of my statement to contain the date, credit, debit and balance, so that its nice and tidy.

 AT COMPLETION: PROGRESS OF SOLVING THE USER STORIES, HOW FAR DID I GET IN SOLVING THEM?